Shell plans to bid in Norway's 1st offshore wind tender

 The partners said they were planning to bid to build both floating and bottom-fixed wind power turbines on the Norwegian continental shelf.

-BKK (BRGKM.UL), based in Bergen, and Lyse (LYSEK.UL), headquartered in Norway's oil capital Stavanger, are among Norway's biggest hydropower producers and operators of local power grids.
+BKK, based in Bergen, and Lyse, headquartered in Norway’s oil capital Stavanger, are among Norway’s biggest hydropower producers and operators of local power grids.

-Norway's offshore wind plans have attracted a lot of interest from domestic and foreign energy firms, including Equinor (EQNR.OL), Danish Orsted (ORSTED.CO) and BP (BP.L).
+Norway’s offshore wind plans have attracted a lot of interest from domestic and foreign energy firms, including Equinor, Danish Orsted and BP.

+Reporting by Nora Buli, editing by Nerijus Adomaitis; editing by Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.